Study Abroad–Israel & More

 Checks or money orders should be made payable to Western New England University School of Law.

-Friday, December 23: Orientation and tour of the Haim Striks School of Law in Richon LeZion, followed by a welcome dinner in Tel Aviv.
+Sunday, December 24: Orientation and tour of the College of Law and Business in Ramat Gan, followed by a welcome dinner in Tel Aviv.

-Monday, December 26: Attorney Judith Meisels will present an introduction to Israeli Law on matters relating to lesbian, gay, bisexual, and transgender people.
+Tuesday, December 26: Local Israeli faculty will present an introduction to Israeli Law on matters relating to gender.

-Thursday, December 29: Professor Raday will present about cases involving women's religious head coverings.
-In the evening we will meet with transgender rights activists in Tel Aviv.
+Friday, December 29: Professor Raday will present about cases involving women's religious head coverings.

-Sunday, January 1: Professor Erin Buzuvis will present about cases challenging the U.S. legal system that involve tension between religious freedom and equality on the basis of gender and sexual orientation.
+Monday, January 1: Professor Jennifer Levi will present about cases challenging the U.S. legal system that involve tension between religious freedom and equality on the basis of gender and sexual orientation with emphasis on the Mastercake case pending at the U.S. Supreme Court.

-Monday, January 2: Students will have an opportunity to prepare for and work on the their final (take home) exam.
+Tuesday, January 2: Students will have an opportunity to prepare for and work on their final (take home) exam.

-The class will meet daily Sunday through Friday from 9:00 a.m. to approximately 1:00 p.m.
+This class will meet daily Sunday through Friday from 9:00 a.m. to approximately 1:00 p.m.
+Students should plan to arrive in Israel in time for orientation on Sunday, December 24 and plan not to leave earlier than 20:00 on January 1.

 - Students will receive a letter grade based on their performance on the exam as well as on reflection papers that they submit throughout the duration of the course.